MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 <code>file_format = 'MESA'</code>
 </p></details></task>

-Make sure you use your chosen value of _f_<sub>ov</sub> in place of #.
+Make sure you use your chosen value of $f_{\rm ov}$ in place of `#`.
 Other possible options for how to set these parameters as well as which additional parameters you can add to the `&model` section are listed under [Stellar Model Parameters](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/model-params.html).

 Next, lets setup the [&osc](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/osc-params.html) and [&num](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/num-params.html) namelist sections.<br>